telecombcn-dl/2018-dlai-team10/README.md

-# Deep Learning for Artifitial Intelligence (DLAI) Project
+# Deep Learning for Artifitial Intelligence Project - Group 10
-Group 10: M. Alonso, M. Busquets, P. Palau, C. Pitarque
+ETSETB Master students: M. Alonso, M. Busquets, P. Palau, C. Pitarque

-GitHub project page: [...]
+# 1. Introduction

-# Quick, Draw!
+## 1.1 Quick, Draw!
 Doodle Recognition Challenge
 Our project consists on trying different approaches for *Kaggle's Quick, Draw!
 Doodle Recognition Challenge*.

 Quick, Draw! is a game that was created in 2016 to educate the public in a playful way about how AI works.
 The basic idea of the game is that it tells the player a simple concept (such as banana, apple...) and he/she has to draw it in a certain amount of time.
 While the player is drawing, the AI [...]